profumato4/Briscola/README.md

 - __Play and Have Fun__: Once the game has started, enjoy the excitement of Briscola!
 Use the cards at your disposal to beat your opponent.

 - __Explore Features__: Don't forget to explore all the features offered by JBriscola, such as score management, customization options and more.
 You can also take a look at the leaderboard to see how you compare to other players.
-See the section [Main Features](#main-features)
+See the section [main Features](#main-features)

 # DEMO Video
 https://www.youtube.com/watch?v=46mEq1oxnNQ